 According to the U.S. Bureau of Labor Statistics, prices for tenants' and household insurance are 18.37% higher in 2021 versus 2011 (a $3.67 difference in value).

-Between 2011 and 2017: Tenants' and household insurance experienced an average inflation rate of 2.63% per year.
-This rate of change indicates significant inflation.
-In other words, tenants' and household insurance costing $20 in the year 2011 would cost $23.36 in 2017 for an equivalent purchase.
-Compared to the overall inflation rate of 1.43% during this same period, inflation for tenants' and household insurance was similar.
+Between 2011 and 2021: Tenants' and household insurance experienced an average inflation rate of 1.70% per year.
+In other words, tenants' and household insurance costing $20 in the year 2011 would cost $23.67 in 2021 for an equivalent purchase.
+Compared to the overall inflation rate of 1.82% during this same period, inflation for tenants' and household insurance was lower.

-In the year 2011: Pricing changed by 1.35%, below the average yearly change for tenants' and household insurance during the 2011-2017 time period.
-Compared to inflation for all items in 2011 (3.16%), price inflation for tenants' and household insurance was lower.
+In the year 2011: Pricing changed by 1.35%, which is below the average yearly change for tenants' and household insurance during the 2011-2021 time period.
+Compared to inflation for all items in 2011 (3.16%), inflation for tenants' and household insurance was lower.

 Raw Consumer Price Index data from U.S. Bureau of Labor Statistics for Tenants' and household insurance: